ross0maha/python-project-49/README.md

 ### :x: Uninstall :

-To uninstall packages type in command line from project directory `make uninstall`
+To uninstall packages, type in command line from project directory `make uninstall`

 ---